How to create a custom WordPress page template

 Step 1: Creating the content template structure

 You first need to create the content template for your pages.
-With Toolset installed you can open up a new content template and start adding your blocks.
+With Toolset installed you can open up a new content template and add your blocks.

 First, I arrange the template’s structure.
-Below you can see that I added Toolset’s own grid block which allows me to split up my template into sections.
-I have divided the template to two and expanded the section on the left so that it takes up 75% of the page.
+Below you can see that I added Toolset’s grid block, allowing me to split up my template into sections.
+I have divided the template into two and expanded the section on the left to take up 75% of the page.

 Step 2: Add content to your template

 Now that I have the structure I need to insert the blocks with the content I want to display.
 On the left, I add the post content.
 All I need to do is insert Toolset’s single field block which allows me to select whatever source I like for the content.